-Q: Do I need to support my granite counter top?
+Q: Do I need corbels to support my granite counter top?

-A: It is recommended that you use a support bracket every 40”.
-However two brackets will suffice for counter tops up to 48” wide.
+How many corbels you need will depend on the width of your counter or shelf.
+It is recommended that you use a support bracket every 40"; However, two brackets will suffice for counter tops up to 48” wide.
 The need for bracket support every 40” increases with the depth of the hangover.

-Q: How should I keep my legs/knees from hitting the brackets while sitting on a barstool?
+Q: How should I keep my legs/knees from hitting the brackets while sitting on a bar stool?
+Will

 Q: Is it possible to install corbels as a Do-It-Yourself project?
 What are the requirements in this case?